asimlqt/docker-php/README.md

 This project contains PHP/Apache docker images that extend the standard PHP docker images with some additional common modules pre-installed.

+# Images
+The following images are available:
+* asimlqt/php-apache:5.6-dev
+* asimlqt/php-apache:5.6
+* asimlqt/php-apache:7.1-dev
+* asimlqt/php-apache:7.1
+* asimlqt/php-apache:7.2-dev
+* asimlqt/php-apache:7.2
+* asimlqt/php-fpm:5.6-dev
+* asimlqt/php-fpm:5.6
+* asimlqt/php-fpm:7.1-dev
+* asimlqt/php-fpm:7.1
+* asimlqt/php-fpm:7.2-dev
+* asimlqt/php-fpm:7.2

+> See usage section below

+The 'dev' images are the same as the non-dev images but with xdebug, composer and git pre-installed.
+There is also a slight difference in the default php.ini settings (see below).

 # Features
 ### PHP Modules enabled
 *The following modules are enabled by this image in addition to what the official php docker images provide*